Nervosys/Botnix/pkgs/README.md

 * `meta.mainProgram` must be set when appropriate.
 * `meta.maintainers` must be set for new packages.

-See the Nixpkgs manual for more details on [standard meta-attributes](https://nixos.org/nixpkgs/manual/#sec-standard-meta-attributes).
+See the Botpkgs manual for more details on [standard meta-attributes](https://nixos.org/nixpkgs/manual/#sec-standard-meta-attributes).

 ### Import From Derivation

-[Import From Derivation](https://nixos.org/manual/nix/unstable/language/import-from-derivation) (IFD) is disallowed in Nixpkgs for performance reasons:
+[Import From Derivation](https://nixos.org/manual/nix/unstable/language/import-from-derivation) (IFD) is disallowed in Botpkgs for performance reasons:
 [Hydra](https://github.com/Botnix/hydra) evaluates the entire package set, and sequential builds during evaluation would increase evaluation times to become impractical.

 Import From Derivation can be worked around in some cases by committing generated intermediate files to version control and reading those instead.